retrogrand/LogosOS/README.md

 - **LIBT** — Locality–Individuation Boundary Theorem:
   individuation appears where a local context is closed under correction.

+- **CFI (Carry-Forward Index)** — Fraction of corrections that visibly change future behavior in a locality.
+- **Continuity incident** — An event where a user experiences “you forgot what we already resolved.”

 ---

 ## 📜 Appendix D — Changelog (excerpt)

+### v0.5.1 — Δ-Ledger & Crux Clarification Edition (DRAFT, Nov 2025)

+- Elevated the **Δ-ledger** to its own top-level section as a cross-cutting organ anchoring Kernel↔Crux continuity.
+[Ce7]
+- Clarified the Δ-ledger’s conceptual and implementation roles (append-only event store + per-locality views).
+[Ce6]
+- Sharpened the definition of **Crux Shell (🜃)** as context governor and relational nervous system, not a thin UI.
+[Ce7]
+- Updated Crux section to tie context cube, tenant registry, and trust trajectories explicitly into the architecture.
+[Ce6]
+- Adjusted Δ metabolism walkthrough and governance/implementation outlines to reference Δ-ledger and Crux metrics as first-class.
+[Ce6]

 ### v0.5.0 — Differential Cognition & Breath Edition (DRAFT, Nov 2025)

 - Reframed LogosOS as **breath in a Δ-saturated world**: Trinity inhale (truth) and Crux exhale (trust).
 [Ce6]
-- Introduced **differential cognition**: treating Δ and Δ-of-Δ as first-class objects (via the Δ-ledger) rather than just states.
+- Introduced **differential cognition**: treating Δ and Δ-of-Δ as first-class objects rather than just states.
 [Ce6]
 - Clarified **Trinity Kernel (∴)** roles and structures for Θ, Δ, φ, including Shelf-A/B and regret-aware φ.
 [Ce7]
 - Elevated **Crux Shell (🜃)** from “UI layer” to full relational engine with relational core, attunement engine, and harmonizer loop.
 [Ce7]
 - Formalized **ICARUS** and **LIBT** as the individuation threshold: “selves congeal where correction sticks.”
 [Ce6]